alfredbaudisch/alfredbaudisch.com/content/posts/2021-03-23-0013-old-magazine-ad-recreated-in-blender.md

 type: "post"
 ---

 I recreated an old magazine Ad / CD-ROM cover in Blender.
-This is probably the most fun I’ve had in Blender so far (more than PS1-like modeling which is my favorite).
+This is probably the most fun I've had in Blender so far (more than PS1-like modeling which is my favorite).
 The old reference cover was posted by [@moshboy](https://twitter.com/moshboy/status/1374157307718725632).

 The trickiest part for me was getting configuring the camera and getting the right angle and the focal length, to mimic the old cover.

-[Instant Meshes](https://github.com/wjakob/instant-meshes) was also involved, to crush down Rodin’s statue from 800K tris down to 25K.
+[Instant Meshes](https://github.com/wjakob/instant-meshes) was also involved, to crush down Rodin's statue from 800K tris down to 25K.
 I then baked the high poly details into a normal map.

 Post-processing done in Photoshop.